-How the internet has changed everything, how that change applies to the art world, and what artists should do to take advantage of this.
+How the internet has changed everything, how that change applies to the art world, and what photographers and fine artists should do to take advantage of this.

 Welcome to another edition of The Art Marketing Podcast, and today, we're asking the question, is it the greatest time ever to be an artist?
 Yes, it is.
 I want to make that case, though.
 See what you think.